This is the Professional Version.

 Acute and Posttraumatic Stress Disorders (ASD and PTSD) in Children and Adolescents

-Acute stress disorder (ASD—see Acute Stress Disorder) and posttraumatic stress disorder (PTSD—see Posttraumatic Stress Disorder) are reactions to traumatic events (see Overview of Trauma and Stressor-Related Disorders).
+Acute stress disorder (ASD—see page Acute Stress Disorder (ASD)) and posttraumatic stress disorder (PTSD—see page Posttraumatic Stress Disorder (PTSD)) are reactions to traumatic events (see page Overview of Trauma and Stressor-Related Disorders).
 The reactions involve intrusive thoughts or dreams, avoidance of reminders of the event, and negative effects on mood, cognition, arousal, and reactivity.
 ASD typically begins immediately after the trauma and lasts from 3 days to 1 mo.
 PTSD can be a continuation of ASD or may manifest up to 6 mo after the trauma and lasts for > 1 mo.
 Diagnosis is by clinical criteria.
 Treatment is with behavioral therapy and sometimes with SSRIs or antiadrenergic drugs.

 Because vulnerability and temperament are different, not all children who are exposed to a severe traumatic event develop a stress disorder.
 Traumatic events commonly associated with these disorders include assaults, sexual assaults, car accidents, dog attacks, and injuries (especially burns).
 In young children, domestic violence is the most common cause of PTSD.